History of Sino-Russian relations: From camaraderie to the Sino–Soviet Split

 After the PRC was proclaimed, the Soviet Union became its closest ally for several years.
 Soviet design, equipment, and skilled labour were sent out to help the Industrialization and the modernization of the PRC.
 In the 1960s, relations became deeply strained by the Sino–Soviet Split.
 In military terms, there was the low-level Sino–Soviet border conflict.

 The split was ideological and forced communist parties around the world to take sides.
-Many of them split, and the pro-Soviet communists were battling the pro-Chinese communists for local control of global communis.
+Many of them split, and the pro-Soviet communists were battling the pro-Chinese communists for local control of global communism.
 The split quickly made a dead letter of the 1950 alliance between Moscow and Beijing, destroyed the socialist camp's unity, and affected the world balance of power.
 Internally, it encouraged Mao to plunge China into the Cultural Revolution to expunge traces of Soviet ways of thinking.
 The quarrel began in 1958, after several years of close relations.
 Mao was always loyal to Stalin, and Nikita Khrushchev felt insulted.
 However, when the Warsaw Pact crushed the dissident movements in Eastern Europe in 1956, Beijing was pleased that Moscow had apparently realized the dangers of de-Stalinization and would no longer tolerate independence or encourage revisionism.
 Beijing was also pleased that the success of the Soviet Union in the space race (the original Sputniks) demonstrated that the international communist movement had caught up in high technology with the West.
 Mao argued that as far as all-out nuclear war was concerned, the human race would not be destroyed, but a brave new communist world would arise from the ashes of imperialism.
 That attitude troubled Moscow, which had a more realistic view of the utter disasters that would accompany a nuclear war.
 Three major issues suddenly became critical in dividing the two nations: Taiwan, India, and China's Great Leap Forward.
 Although Moscow supported Beijing's position of Taiwan entirely belonging to China, it demanded to be forewarned of any invasion or serious threat that would bring an American intervention.
 Beijing refused, and the Chinese bombardment of the island of Quemoy in August 1958 escalated the tensions.
 Moscow was cultivating India, both as a major purchaser of munitions and as a strategically critical ally.
 However China escalated its threats to the northern fringes of India, especially from Tibet, and was building a militarily significant road system that would reach disputed areas along the border.
 Moscow clearly favored India, and Beijing felt betrayed as a result.